UGRD > AMST

 Description:

 The American experience with television and its cultural, political, and economic implications.
-Topics include technological innovation, entrepreneurship, the changing cultural content of ''prime-time'' programming, and public broadcasting cable system capabilities.
+Topics include technological innovation, entrepreneurship, the changing cultural content of "prime-time" programming, and public broadcasting cable system capabilities.
 More Info

 Offered in:AMST 311L American Oral History +